What Parents Should Know

-No photos (other than the ones we take) or videos may be taken in the ID Center.
+No photos or videos may be taken in the ID Center.

 The Family Educational Rights and Privacy Act (FERPA) protects a student's privacy interests in educational records.
 These records include any information directly related to a student and maintained by BYU unless specifically exempted by the act.
 Information can only be given to the student unless one of the following exceptions applies:

-Students can load Cougar Cash onto their ID card via echeck in My Financial Center (mfc.byu.edu).
+- Students can load Cougar Cash onto their ID card via e-check in My Financial Center (mfc.byu.edu).
 Students can also load Cougar Cash in a few clicks via the BYU app.
 Or students can sign up for Cougar Cash Direct.
-Direct allows student to make purchases without loading funds first.
-When the student has spent more than $5 or 45 days have past, BYU will charge the student's designated checking account for the purchases.
+Direct allows a student to make purchases without loading funds first.
+When the student has spent more than $5 or 45 days have passed, BYU will charge the student's designated checking account for the purchases.
 Direct has a default daily purchase limit of $250.

 For more information on Cougar Cash locations and policies, visit the Cougar Cash website, cougarcash.byu.edu.

-Dining Services meals plans are also on the ID card.
+- Dining Services meal plans are also on the ID card.